sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

 This role expects the following:

 * If using Azure native fencing, ensure that you are using a service principle.
-  Managed Identity may be supported in the future.
+  Managed Identity may be supported in the future.git fetch origin git checkout add-option-to-enable-and-start-hawk
 * Ensure that health probes are set to the correct port of 625\<SAP Instance Number\>.
   For example, if using the an instance number of 40, the health probe should be set to 625**40**